ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 However, secure hardware is expensive and may not be supported on all devices.
 Another downside of this classic approach is that the extension to multi-factor authentication is not at all obvious.

- As noted in [Milagro Crypto Concepts](milagro-concepts.html), the M-Pin Protocol is of these classifications and exploits the features of:
+ As noted in [Milagro Crypto Concepts](milagro-concepts.html), the M-Pin Protocol exploits:
 * Elliptic Curve Cryptography
 * Pairing Based Cryptography
 * Identity Based Encryption